 As an additional resource to this post, I’m providing my very favorite go-to, scientific articles (below).
 These articles show that sleep training is not harmful to children, despite what many sources on the internet might say.
 If your spouse or family member has specific concerns about crying, note the articles.
 Be ready to involve your pediatrician as back up!
 Most doctors will be on board with a well thought-out sleep-training plan.
 A pediatrician sign off can hold a lot of weight with loved ones who are concerned about sleep training.

 3. Tell them you’ve made your choice

-Tell your loved one that you have made your choice, will not be backing down, and that sleep training is challenging enough as it is without dealing with judgment and criticism.
+Tell your loved one that you have made your choice.
+That you will not be backing down.
+And that sleep training is challenging enough as it is without dealing with judgment and criticism.
 Explain that you’ve done everything you can to factually dissuade their concerns, but that you will not be changing your mind about pursuing this path.
-Go back again and kindly state that you love your loved one, you love your baby, and that you are in trouble and need help.
-Remind them you would love their help and support, but at the very least you will not tolerate them making this path more difficult.
+Go back again and kindly state that you love them, you love your baby, and that you are in trouble and need help.
+Remind them you would love their help and support, but at the very least, you will not tolerate them making this path more difficult.
 Ask them (to the extent possible) to keep any negative opinions to themselves.

 A caveat to this is if the person you are speaking to is your spouse or partner (and the parent to your child).
 It is not a wise idea to pursue sleep training if this person is not on board.
 But, if you find your spouse or partner is 100% against sleep training, I would let them know that you respect their wishes.
 But you can no longer be counted on to be the primary caretaker of your child overnight.